MicrosoftDocs/Viva/WorkplaceAnalytics/Use/explore-metrics-teams.md

 # Teams collaboration

-**Teams collaboration** in **Explore** shows communication trends about and insights into how your organization's employees use Teams for communication and collaboration.
+**Teams collaboration** shows communication trends about and insights into how your organization's employees use Teams for communication and collaboration.
 You can select what collaboration data to analyze on this page, either Teams' calls, instant messages, or both.

 ![Teams collaboration](../images/wpa/use/teams-explore.png)

-To open **Teams collaboration**:

-1. Open the [Workplace Analytics](https://workplaceanalytics.office.com) Home page.
-If prompted, sign in with your work account.
-2. Select **Analyze** > **Explore** > **Teams collaboration**.

 ## Call hours